East Asian Games (Japan): Background

 Japan had been a participant in the Far Eastern Championship Games since its inception and a member of its Far Eastern Athletic Association (FEAA) since 1917.
 While the aim of the organization was for every East Asian country to join, the attempts made by Japan for Manchukuo to join were rejected by China, who was also a member of the FEAA, leading to the organization's dissolution.
 Japan and the Philippines established the Oriental Sports Association (東洋体育協会, Tōyō Taiiku Kyōkai, OSA), which planned two tournaments, now known as the Oriental Games (東洋選手権, Tōyō Senshuken): one in Tokyo (1938) and Manila (1942).
 Both were cancelled as a result of the Second Sino–Japanese War.

 The Philippines and Manchukuo were drawn back by these series of actions by Japan.
 Manchukuo formally joined the OSA and the Manchukuo Athletic Association (大満州国体育連盟) was created.
 The Philippines felt resentment for establishing the Oriental Association with the aim of "peace in the East".
 During negotiations with the government, which had promised independence by 1944, it was thought that getting involved in the Oriental Games, which was problematic from an international perspective, would be disadvantageous in future negotiations.
 On the other hand, Japan was aiming to bid for the 1940 Summer Olympics, and the existence of the OSA would have a disadvantageous effect on the bid for the Olympics.
 In addition, although there was a movement to allow China into the OSA, no specific offer was made.

 Even after the Tokyo Olympics were officially decided in July 1936, there was no progress toward holding the Olympic Games, such as the difference in interest among sports groups toward the Oriental Games in Japan, China's refusal to join the Oriental Association, and the Philippines' declaration of non-participation in the first Games.
 On top of this, Manchuria requested participation in the Tokyo Olympics, but was rejected by the Japanese side as it would develop into a political problem.

 When the Second Sino-Japanese War broke out on July 7, 1937, Ichirō Kōno, a member of the Imperial Diet, immediately requested that the Olympics be forfeited.
 Also cancelled were the 1938 Tokyo games, which led to the planning of a new competition.
-This would culminate in the 1939 tournament between Japan, Manchukuo and China (Nanking).
+This would culminate in the 1939 tournament between Japan, Manchukuo and China (Nanjing).